Phi Beta Sigma: Sigma and the Civil Rights Movement (1950–1969)

 In 1961, Phi Beta Sigma brother James Forman joined and became the executive secretary of the then newly formed Student Nonviolent Coordinating Committee.
 From 1961 to 1965, Forman, a decade older and more experienced than most of the other members of SNCC, became responsible for providing organizational support to the young, loosely affiliated activists by paying bills, radically expanding the institutional staff, and planning the logistics for programs.
 Under the leadership of Forman and others, SNCC became an important political player at the height of the Civil Rights Movement.

 During the Selma to Montgomery marches, Brothers Hosea Williams and John Lewis, and Albert Turner, Sr. led a 54-mile protest march from Selma to the capital of Alabama: Montgomery.
 Lewis became known nationally for his prominent role in the marches and became a Congressman as a Democrat from Georgia.
 During police attacks on the peaceful demonstration, Lewis was beaten mercilessly, leaving head wounds that are still visible today.

 Phi Beta Sigma brothers Huey P. Newton & Bobby Seale established the revolutionary left-wing Black Panther Party.
-Originally, the Black Panther Party for Self-Defense their goal was the protection of African-American neighborhoods from police brutality in the interest of African-American justice.
+Originally, the Black Panther Party for Self-Defense's goal was the protection of African-American neighborhoods from police brutality in the interest of African-American justice.
 As one of the many advocates of The Black Power Movement, the Black Panthers were considered part of one of the most significant social, political, and cultural movements in U.S. history.
 "The Movement['s] provocative rhetoric, militant posture, and cultural and political flourishes permanently altered the contours of American Identity."